RotherOSS/doc-otobo-installation/content/installation/installation-ubuntu.rst

 Edit the files and add the required information like SSL certificate storage path.

-Now you restart your web server to load the new configuration settings.
+Now restart your web server to load the new configuration settings.
 On most systems you can use the following command to do so:

 .. code-block:: bash